OpenC3/cosmos/docs.openc3.com/docs/tools/admin.md

 ## Introduction

 Admin has it's own dedicated button at the top of the tools list.
-It is responsible for administering the COSMOS sytem including installing new plugins, viewing configuration, storing secrets and changing settings.
+It is responsible for administering the COSMOS system including installing new plugins, viewing configuration, storing secrets and changing settings.

 ### Plugins